 Separation anxiety behaviors include excessive vocalizations, housesoiling, and destructive behavior.
 Because these behaviors are motivated by anxiety, punishment will make the problem worse.
 Separation anxiety can be resolved using counter conditioning and desensitization techniques under the supervision of a professional animal behaviorist.

 Fearful responses to thunderstorms and loud noises often involve escape attempts that result in destructive behavior.
 Doors, doorframes, window trim, screens, and walls are often damaged.
 These problems can be especially dangerous because excessively fearful dogs may injure themselves attempting to break through windows or doors to escape a feared situation.

 Social isolation or boredom

-If dogs don't receive opportunities for social interaction with their owners, or if they don't have playmates or toys, they sometimes entertain themselves by engaging in destructive behavior.
+If dogs don't receive opportunities for social interaction with their caregivers, or if they don't have playmates or toys, they sometimes entertain themselves by engaging in destructive behavior.

-Without realizing it, owners may pay the most attention to their dogs when they are misbehaving.
+Without realizing it, dog parents may pay the most attention to their dogs when they are misbehaving.
 Dogs who don't receive attention and reinforcement for appropriate behavior may show destructive behavior as a way to attract attention, even if the attention is negative.